- Specie: Coral Tree (erythrina variegata 刺桐)

 The tree is a member of Hong Kong’s Old and Valuable tree registrar (LCSD WCH/36) and is located near the pool and tennis grounds on the Tin Hau side of the park.

-The tree is obviously old with a thick, textured trunk that probably gives the specie its name.
+The tree is obviously ancient with a thick, textured trunk that probably gives the species its name.

-Despite the designation of this tree’s significance, there are two other Coral Trees that are even more impressive.
+In addition to the “Old and Valuable” tree in Victoria Park, there are two other Coral Trees that are similarly impressive.

-These two lining the north and south ends of the Southorn Playground in Wanchai are taller and more robust, with massive torsos and limbs that reach far into the sky.
+These two lining the north and south ends of the Southorn Playground in Wanchai are even taller and stockier, with massive torsos and limbs that reach far into the sky.

-Interestingly, these three mature Coral Trees don’t seem to have the capacity to bloom, or at least I have never been lucky enough to visit Wil they are flowering.
+Interestingly, these three mature Coral Trees don’t seem to have the capacity to bloom, or at least I have never been lucky enough to visit while they are flowering.

 But flower the Coral Tree certainly do.
 And what magnificent blooms!